 In fact, however, when I first saw her today, I didn’t remember who she was: I didn’t recognize her.
 Nevertheless, I was seeing a person with the name “Mary” and I had fit her conceptually in the category of “someone I don’t know.”
 Then, based on something embarrassing she said, such as “I am the one who invited you to give this seminar,” I recalled that this was the Mary who had invited me and whom I had seen yesterday at the airport when I arrived.
 Both before and after I recognized her, she remained the involved object of my sensory cognition, while a mental representation of her remained the involved object of a simultaneous conceptual cognition.
 But now I was perceiving her through the mental category “Mary, my host” rather than the object category “someone I don’t know.”
 Since she was right before my eyes, the specifier in my conceptual cognition limited the category down to the mental hologram that arose while seeing her.
 But of course, that mental hologram changed every moment as she moved and spoke: I was not looking at a statue or listening to one.

 Suppose I think about her later, after she has gone in the other room.
 I don’t actually see her any longer, but still there is a mental representation of her in my conceptual thought.
-If I have a really good memory, the mental image will look exactly like her posture, with the same facial expression, and son during one of the moments when I saw her.
+If I have a really good memory, the mental image will look exactly like her posture and with the same facial expression during one of the moments when I saw her.
 This image will represent her over the entire period of time while I was seeing her, but of course she wasn't frozen in that position during the entire interaction.
 But, for most of us, we don’t have that kind of photographic memory.
 We can’t quite picture someone exactly the way that they looked in one specific moment.
 Still, there is a mental hologram representing what we saw.

 Differences between Conceptual and Non-Conceptual Cognition